-The following is a step by step guide to completing a risk register.
+The following is a step-by-step guide to completing a risk register.

-Corporate and departmental risks are recorded as separate worksheets on one Excel risk register.
-This can be viewed by all staff, but editing is restricted to Chief Executive's Board, Strategic Principal Officers, Operational Principal Officers and departmental administrators.
-Do not duplicate corporate risks in departmental risk registers, unless there are specific elements of a corporate risk which need tailored management by a department.
+Corporate and directorate risks are recorded as separate worksheets on one Excel risk register.
+This can be viewed by all staff, but editing is restricted to the Senior Leadership Team, Strategic Principal Officers, Operational Principal Officers and relevant administrators.

+Do not duplicate corporate risks in directorate risk registers, unless there are specific elements of a corporate risk which need tailored management by a directorate.
 Any further actions will then feed into the overall corporate risk assessment.
-For example, effective contract management is a corporate risk which applies to all Council contractors, but the risks associated with specific contracts will sit within the relevant department.
+For example, effective contract management is a corporate risk which applies to all Council contractors, but the risks associated with specific contracts will sit within the relevant directorate.